Milton Green: Track career

-"Both Cahners and I decided that we would boycott the Olympics.
+Green was considered a leading contender to make the Olympic team in 1936.
+He and his Harvard teammate Norman Cahners chose to protest the event being held in Nazi Germany on the advice of Rabbi Harry Levy of Temple Israel in Boston.
+However, their boycott was not publicized at the time.
+According to Green, "Both Cahners and I decided that we would boycott the Olympics.
 We just felt it was the right thing to do.
 I spoke to the track coach at Harvard.
 We told him about our intention.
 He tried to persuade us not to do it.
 He said he didn't think it would do much good, and we should try to go to the final tryouts and try to make the team.
 But we didn't want to do that.
 After we boycotted the Olympics, no one came to speak to us or ask us if we'd make any statements about it.
 And I don't think anyone knew particularly that we did boycott it.
 I think back on making that decision and whether I would have won silver or gold or some sort of a medal, and every time I go to the Olympics—I've been to three of them—I particularly watch the high hurdles and the long jump, and I picture myself as maybe having won a medal in it."

-After service in the United States Army in World War II, Milton became a shopping center developer until he retired in 1971.

-He was inducted into The Harvard Athletic Hall of Fame in 1961.

-He was elected into The International Jewish Sports Hall of Fame in 1997.
+Green was inducted into the Harvard Athletic Hall of Fame in 1970 and the International Jewish Sports Hall of Fame in 1997.

+Personal life

+Green graduated from Harvard College in 1936 and attended the Harvard Business School in 1937.
+In 1940, he married Ruth Pinanski.
+They had two daughters.
+Ruth Green died in 1983 and Green later married Ruby Herman.
+During World War II, Green was a lieutenant commander in a United States Navy anti-submarine warfare unit.

+Business career

+Green and his brother, Alan, formed the Green Development Corp.
+In 1955, the Greens purchased the former town farm property in Saugus, Massachusetts with plans to construct a large shopping center.
+The New England Shopping Center was completed in 1961.
+The pair also developed the Lewiston Mall in Lewiston, Maine and the Turnpike Mall in Augusta, Maine.

+Later life

+A former resident of Newton, Massachusetts, Green spent his later years in Boston and Palm Beach, Florida.
+In August 2004, the Associated Press falsely reported that he had died at the age of 92, due to a confusion with a man of same name.
+He died on March 30, 2005 in Palm Beach Gardens, Florida and was buried in the Temple Israel Cemetery in Wakefield, Massachusetts.